-What we planned What we achieved Review data management procedures and include development of system for recording maintenance and costs at asset component level in the asset register We are now creating work plans, work requests, asset data capture when the contractor when contractors on Asset.
-We have copied hundreds of water meters onto the asset management system.
-We are creating new water meter short IDs and this work is 30% complete.
-We managed to added about 30-40% of assets (mainly in Stormwater) onto our asset management data base.
-The Asset Management Software Provider has proposed a easier way of capturing water meter reads which we are reviewing Water loss management by ensuring the contractor adheres to reactive timeframes for leak requests and is proactive in leak detection and effective meter reading This has been achieved as can be shown by the Levels of Service targets that have been reached in the response times shown below, except for the non-urgent call outs.
+What we planned What we achieved 900 Review data management procedures and include development of system for recording maintenance and costs at asset component level in the asset register We are now creating work plans, work requests, asset data capture on site when the contractor works on the asset.
+We have transferred hundreds of water meters onto the asset management system and are creating new water meter IDs and this work is 30% complete.
+We also added about 30-40% of assets (mainly in stormwater) onto our asset management database.
+The asset management software provider has proposed an easier way of caricaturing water meter reads which ware reviewing.
+The Part of the Pa Water loss management by ensuring the contractor adheres to reactive timeframes for leak requests and is proactive in leak detection and effective meter reading This has been achieved as can be shown by the Levels of Service targets that have been reached in the response times shown below, except for the non-urgent call outs.

 Programme Description Actual 2019/2020 Budget from Annual Plan 2019/2020 Project Description Dargaville Water Supply \$631,581 \$1,236,000 Monitor drainage of rivers and streams, ensure minimal flood risk and coastal erosion to the community.
 Maungaturoto Water Supply \$265,326 \$362,000 Backwash discharge at WTP and raw watermain renewal completed.
-Ruawai Water Supply \$104,509 \$340,000 New 350m water tank at WTP.
+Ruawai Water Supply \$104,509 \$340,000 New 350m 3 water tank at WTP.
 Contractor engaged and working through preliminaries like foundation design and consenting.
 Watermain renewal in adjacent Reeves Street with design of renewals for future years underway.
 Mangawhai Water Supply \$0 \$2,000 No specific projects identified.
 This is a budget for consent compliance and drinking water standards maintenance.
 Glinks Gully Water Supply \$1,500 \$2,000 No specific projects identified.
 This is a budget for consent compliance and drinking water standards maintenance.